muniahmed/ENGG3130_Final_Project/README.md

 - If one drops prices (i.e., defects) but the other does not (cooperates), profits increase by $750 million for the former because of greater market share and are unchanged for the latter.
 - If both companies reduce prices, the increase in soft drink consumption offsets the lower price, and profits for each company increase by $250 million.

+The payoff matrix looks like this (the numbers represent incremental dollar profits in hundreds of millions):

 Coca-Cola vs. PepsiCo

                                PepsiCo